 No hidden agenda.
 No revenue targets in the back of their mind.
 No thoughts about incentive trips to Spain when Covid-19 eventually disappears.

-Just two groups of people in a room completely aligned on developing great questions that demand and command great answers.
+Just two groups of people in a room wholly aligned on developing great questions that demand and command great answers.
 Great solutions.

 Agile is about doing the most valuable work, in the right way, in order of highest priority.